opentargets/genetics-v2d-data/README.md

   Steps:
     - Remove rows with no mapped `variant_id_b37`
     - Extract p-value mantissa and exponenet
-    - GWAS Catalog sometimes enocodes subphenotypes as a sting under the "p-value (text)".
-Where there are multiple p-values when grouped by (study, variant), keep only the lowest p-value.
 4. Append UKB top loci from the finemapping conditional analysis
   Steps:
     - Download finemapping results from GCS (`gs://genetics-portal-input/uk_biobank_analysis/em21/neale_summary_statistics_20170915/finemapping/results/neale_ukb_uk10kref_180502.crediblesets.long.varids.tsv.gz`)